 When the train stopped in Frankfurt am Main and she alighted in the familiar station, the joy of her arrival in Frankfurt helped her to distract herself, and she thought she had her nerves under control.
 However, when she entered the nearby exhibition hall, her pulse accelerated again, the moisture on her hands increased and the perspiration became as active as indoor cycling in her fitness center.
 No wonder: The huge lecture hall was packed.

 Laura had never spoken to so many people.

 Above all not in English, which has been a bit confused with her in recent years.
 And then she had to wait a while until she was the turn.
 Each of her previous speakers got worse.
 When the discussion leader finally announced it, her nerves were finally bright.
 As if in a trance, Laura climbed the stairs to the stage.
 Fortunately, the headlights dazzled, so she could not see the many listeners who were waiting for their talk.

 "Ladies and gentlemen," Laura started her speech.
 Miraculously, her nervousness evaporated after a few minutes.
 It is also known from actors that their stage fright will quickly subside once the curtain has risen.
 Waiting for it is the worst.
 It was the same with Laura.
 Her English didn't cause any problems either, and she did her lecture fairly professionally.
-When Laura checked her watch in between, she found that she had given the speech faster than at home when practicing.
+When Laura checked her watch in between, she found that she had given her speech faster than at home when practicing.
 Therefore, it was finished much earlier than planned.
 The little bit of nervousness that was left passed completely when Laura got thunderous applause.

 At that moment she felt free, relieved, and simply great.